-Uganda opposition figure detained after his driver is slain
+Uganda opposition figure held after anti-president protest

 - Washington man's idea for defusing 'fecal time bomb' on Mount Everest

-Police spokesman Emilian Kayima said an unidentified man had been killed as the security forces tried to “calm down the situation” after Museveni’s convoy came under attack.
+Police spokesman Emilian Kayima said an unidentified man had been killed as security forces tried to “calm down the situation” after Museveni’s convoy came under attack from opposition supporters throwing stones.

+Lawmaker Allan Ssewanyana, a close ally, said he was concerned for his colleague Ssentamu after being unable to reach him by phone.

+Some journalists, including two reporters for local broadcaster NTV, also were detained.
+In a statement, NTV said its reporters were “violently arrested by armed men in military fatigues while reporting live on air” before being taken to an unidentified place and “physically assaulted repeatedly.”
+They later were charged with inciting violence and malicious damage to property and released.